 Commercial camera drones are becoming cheaper and better so more and more people are buying them.

-Some new drone owners are not well aware of local privacy laws surrounding drones.
+Some new drone owners are unaware of local privacy laws surrounding drones.

-So other people who are not very fond of these flying cameras are on the lookout for ways to protect themselves against such rogue drones and might think of how to take down a drone when it is being intrusive.
+So other people who are not very fond of these flying cameras are complaining about privacy-invasive drones.
+They are on the lookout for ways to protect themselves against such rogue drones and might think of how to take down a drone when it is intrusive.

 Can you fly a drone over private property?